-I. To assess the feasibility of treating high-risk neuroblastoma patients, age 365 days to 30 years, with an induction block of meta-iodobenzylguanidine labeled with iodine-131 (131I-MIBG)/irinotecan/vincristine delivered after multi-agent chemotherapy, and post-Induction busulfan/melphalan consolidation therapy.
+I. To assess the feasibility of treating high-risk neuroblastoma patients, age 365 days to 30 years, with an induction block of meta-iodobenzylguanidine labeled with iodine-131 (131I-MIBG [iobenguane I 131])/irinotecan/vincristine delivered after multi-agent chemotherapy, and post-Induction busulfan/melphalan (Bu/Mel) consolidation therapy.

-IV.
-To assess the relative reliability of 123 I-MIBG and 18FDG-PET imaging in assessment of tumor activity at diagnosis, after 2 courses of induction chemotherapy, before surgical resection and 131I-MIBG.
+III.
+To assess the relative reliability of 123 I-MIBG and 18FDG-PET imaging in assessment of tumor activity at diagnosis, and prior to surgical resection.

-VII.
-To analyze busulfan first-dose pharmacokinetics as measured by area under the curve (AUC) and to relate exposure to SOS incidence.
+VI.
+To analyze busulfan pharmacokinetics as measured by area under the curve (AUC) and to relate exposure to SOS incidence.

 OUTLINE: This is a pilot, multicenter study.